-(Revised and Renumbered from 7817 3/87)

-(Subsidiary to Account No. 1316)
+(Revised 04/2022)

-An account is maintained for each cashier that is held accountable for cash shortages.
-The accounts are debited when cash shortages occur and are credited when restitutions are received from cashier or discharge from accountability is received from the State Board of Control.
+A cash shortages subsidiary account is maintained for each cashier that is held accountable for cash shortages.
+The accounts are debited when cash shortages occur and are credited when restitutions are received from the cashier or discharge from accountability is received from the Department of General Services, Office of Risk and Insurance Management.
+See SAM Section 8493.